Connecting Bus Service Study

 The study area is bounded by the Mississippi River on the east, I-394 on the north, Highway 169 on the west, and the Minnesota River on the south.
 The study area does not include Burnsville or areas south of the Minnesota River where Minnesota Valley Transit Authority (MVTA) is the transit service provider.

 Routes 535 and 597 will be mostly replaced by the Orange Line.
-New and restructured local routes, listed in groups below by geographic area, will connect with the Orange Line at stations along I-35W (clink on the link to see a detailed map with changes):
+New and restructured local routes, listed in groups below by geographic area, will connect with the Orange Line at stations along I-35W:

 - 27 serving south Minneapolis Phillips neighborhood employers

-Read the complete METRO Orange Line Connecting Bus Study Concept Plan (January 2021):
+Read the complete METRO Orange Line Connecting Bus Study Plan:

 Connecting Bus Study timeline